Ryangwaite/AWS-SAA-C02-Course/README.md

 EC2 Networking (ENI)

-When instances are provisioned within a specific subnet within a VPC A primary elastic network interface is provisioned in a subnet which maps to the physical hardware on the EC2 host.
+When instances are provisioned within a specific subnet within a VPC a primary elastic network interface is provisioned in a subnet which maps to the physical hardware on the EC2 host.
 Subnets are also within one specific AZ.
 Instances can have multiple network interfaces, even within different subnets so long as they're within the same AZ.

 An instance runs on a specific host.
 If you restart the instance it will stay on that host until either:

 - The host fails or is taken down by AWS
 - The instance is stopped and then started, different than restarted.

 The instance will be relocated to another host in the same AZ.
 Instances cannot move to different AZs.
 Everything about their hardware is locked within one specific AZ.
 A migration is taking a **copy** of an instance and moving it to a different AZ.

 In general instances of the same type and generation will occupy the same host.